Inca Civil War: Pizarro and the end of the Spanish conquest of Peru

 While holding Atahualpa in custody, Pizarro told him he would have Huáscar brought to Cajamarca and would determine which brother was the better Sapa Inca.
-In response, Atahualpa ordered Huáscar killed, allegedly by drowning.
-Months later on August 29, 1533, Pizarro's men hanged Atahualpa at the plaza of Cajamarca.
+In response, Atahualpa ordered Huáscar killed, allegedly by drowning, to prevent him from creating an alliance with the Spanish.
+Atahualpa also ordered that relatives and supporters of Huáscar be killed to weaken any resistance movements from forming.
+Atahualpa's men searched for Huayna Capac's sons, but several are believed to have survived by hiding.
+Months later, on August 29, 1533, Pizarro's men executed Atahualpa by strangulation at the plaza of Cajamarca after accusing him of multiple crimes.

 Casualties

-It is unknown how many Inca were killed or died during the civil war.
-The estimated population of the Inca empire before an epidemic (probably of a European disease) and the Spanish conquest is estimated at between 6 and 14 million people.
-The civil war, an epidemic, and the Spanish conquest resulted in a population decline over several decades estimated as 20:1 or 25:1, meaning that the population declined by 95 percent.
+It is unknown how many Incas were killed or died during the civil war.
+However, the estimated population of the Inca empire before an epidemic and the Spanish conquest is estimated to be between 6 and 14 million people.
+The epidemic is believed to have killed 200,000 people, however, this number could be much larger.
+The combined factors of civil war, an epidemic, and the Spanish conquest resulted in an estimated population decline of 95 percent over the next century.